Quick Start

 - Safe page — Show the campaign's safe page

-- Challenge — Show a JavaScript challenge page
+- JS Challenge — Serve a JavaScript fingerprint challenge page (see JS Fingerprint Challenge)

 IP Lists